 Functional Programming (H) - Examinable

-2. What is the type of the following function:
+3. What is the result of evaluating the following expression?

 data Tree = Leaf | Node Int Tree Tree deriving Show